Why is this issue important?

-The Healthy Child Programme (HCP) is a newly commissioned collaboration of services for children, young people and families.
-It includes the health visiting service which has expertise particularly for families and children aged 0-5 years.
-A specialist arm of health visiting – known as Family Nurse Partnership (FNP) - supports vulnerable mums-to-be, especially teenage women, from earlier in pregnancy.
+Thriving Kirklees is a newly commissioned collaboration of services for children, young people aged 0 to 19 years and their families.
+Thriving Kirklees includes the health visiting service which has expertise particularly for families and children aged 0-5 years.
+A specialist arm of health visiting – known as Family Nurse Partnership (FNP) – supports vulnerable mums-to-be, especially teenage women, from earlier in pregnancy.
 It can provide more intensive and extended support, building a woman’s confidence and skills to empathise and nurture a child.
 This will enable more face to face contact and support for young and expectant families and build the capacity to nurture within communities.

 Promoting sexual and reproductive health is a collective responsibility and the Kirklees C-Card Scheme provides an opportunity for young people to talk about their relationships and sexuality in a safe, non-judgemental and confidential space that best suits them and with an adult they trust.
 The scheme helps to build young people’s resilience – making sure they feel safe in their use of condoms, and in their relationships, enabling them to make informed and responsible decisions.